-RAE: In early February you took some heat for what some called aggressive marketing tactics which you promptly accepted responsibility and apologized for (kudos).
+Rae: In early February you took some heat for what some called aggressive marketing tactics that you promptly accepted responsibility and apologized for (kudos).
 What did you learn from that experience as a company and has it impacted your internal training?

 DC: As a small company with an entrepreneurial culture, these things are going to happen… the issue, as you hint, is what you learn from them and how you deal with them.
 We can be a company that is a cult of personality in which decisions are made by a few for the many, or we can try to be as productive as possible by hiring the most enthusiastic and intelligent people we can find, try to quickly help them internalize the company’s “be open, honest, and human” approach to business, and turn them loose.
 As we grow, we need to be sure that all of the directors and managers in the company help their teams understand our values and what that implies in terms of do’s and don’ts as early in their employment as possible.

-RAE: Your “Uncommon Uses” feature looks pretty interesting.
-Can you explain briefly how it works?
-And more importantly, what should bloggers do when they find uncommon feed uses – especially if it is confirmed the use is indeed for spam?
+Rae: Your “Uncommon Uses” feature looks pretty interesting.
+Can you explain how it works?
+And more importantly, what should bloggers do when they find uncommon feed uses – especially if the confirmed use is indeed for spam?

 DC: We think of uncommon uses as an interesting look into all the irregular places your content might go.
 As many people discover, most of these uncommon uses are not only valid but enterprising and often ingenious means of consuming a publisher’s feed.
 What I usually suggest people do is just check out the locations that are referenced in uncommon uses and see what they think.
 In the case of blog spam, it almost never behooves you to try to contact the spammer, since they likely don’t care.
 Rather, contact the advertising network that the spammer is using on the page where they’re republishing your content and let the network know that the content is yours and that there may be a violation of the ad network’s Terms of Service.